No, Republicans Are Not Better for the Economy

 Partisan Politics and the Road to Plutocracy (Economics from the Top Down)

-So, not only is economic performance worse under Republicans, but the economy becomes more unequal, too.
-So why do people continue voting for them?
-Despite all of the evidence, polls consistently show that voters trust Republicans more than Democrats when it comes to the economy.
+So not only is economic performance worse under Republicans, but the economy becomes much more unequal, too.
+So why do so many average-income people continue to vote for them?
+Despite all of the evidence, polls consistently show voters trust the Republicans more than the Democrats when it comes to economic issues.
 Why is that?

-As Fix notes in his post, Democratic control of legislatures weakens the drift toward plutocracy, but does not reverse it.
-This is key, and part of the problem with Democratic messaging and policies.
+As Fix notes in his post, while Democratic control of legislatures weakens the drift toward plutocracy, it does not reverse it.
+This is important, and a key part of the problem with Democratic messaging and policies.
 We should—and must—do better.

 Why don’t more people know this?

-In a fascinating post, historian Heather Cox Richardson attributes the false belief that Republicans are better at managing the economy all the way back to the nineteenth century and the aftermath of the Civil War.
-Definitely read the whole post:
+In a fascinating post, historian Heather Cox Richardson attributes the false belief that Republicans are better for the economy all the way back to the nineteenth century and the aftermath of the Civil War.
+The whole post is definitely worth a read:

 Part of Americans’ sour mood about the economy stems from the poor coverage all the good economic news has received.
 Part of it is that rising prices are more immediately obvious than the wage gains that have outpaced them.
 But a large part of it is the historic habit of thinking that Republicans manage the economy better than Democrats do.